Example b1

 Here, the custom string mydosimeter and number 1 identify the sensitive element.

-The variables mydosimeter, etot and dose are saved in the output.
+The variables mydosimeter, etot, and dose are saved in the output.

 Usage